 According to Genworth Financials' 2021 Cost of Care Survey, the average cost of Assisted Living in Grand Meadow is $2,983 per month, which is around 23% lower than the Minnesota average of $3,884.
-And if compared to the national monthly average of $4,000, Grand Meadow residential care home cost is 25% lower.
+And as compared to the national monthly average of $4,000, Grand Meadow Assisted Living cost is 25% lower.

 Assisted Living rates in Grand Meadow and the surrounding suburbs depend on multiple factors, including location, level of care, apartment size, and amenities offered in each community.

-The nearest city to Grand Meadow in terms of distance is Ostrander, where the cost is $2,983, similar to the Grand Meadow average monthly assisted living cost.
+The nearest city to Grand Meadow in terms of distance is Ostrander, where Assisted Living costs around $2,983 per month, The cost is similar to the monthly median Assisted Living in Grand Meadow.
 Seniors in Stewartville pay an average of $2,983 per month, which is similar to per month what their peers pay in Grand Meadow.

 Apart from assisted living, seniors have multiple care options in Grand Meadow.
 The senior living you need depends on your required care level and medical conditions.
 For instance, if you require 24/7 medical supervision, a nursing home in Grand Meadow could be the better choice than Grand Meadow assisted living care.

 Assisted living communities in Grand Meadow are designed for seniors who need assistance with ADLs and IADLs.
 And independent living is for active older adults who can live independently.
-Thus, assisted living costs are higher than independent living in Grand Meadow and lower than more intense medical care options through Grand Meadow nursing home and memory care facilities.
+Thus, assisted living costs are higher than independent living in Grand Meadow and lower than more intense medical care options through Grand Meadow nursing home and memory care facilities in Grand Meadow.